resistics/resistics/docs/source/features/configuration/parameters.rst

 Window and overlap sizes can be set explicitly using the windowsizes and overlap sizes.
 If windowsizes are explicitly set, overlapsizes needs to be set too.

-.. topic:: Parameter: minwindows
+.. topic:: minwindows

     :Type: int
     :Default value: 5 (min=1)
     :Description: Minimum windows required for a decimation level before decimation is ended.

-.. topic:: Parameter: windowfactor
+.. topic:: windowfactor

     :Type: int
     :Default value: 2 (min=1)
     :Description: The factor which defines window size.
 The window size is calculated as: sampling frequency at decimation level / windowfactor.

-.. topic:: Parameter: minwindowsize
+.. topic:: minwindowsize

     :Type: int
     :Default value: 512 (min=32)
     :Description: The minimum allowable size of a window in samples.

-.. topic:: Parameter: minoverlapsize
+.. topic:: minoverlapsize

     :Type: int
     :Default value: 128 (min=8)
     :Description: The minimum allowable overlap size.

-.. topic:: Parameter: overlapfraction
+.. topic:: overlapfraction

     :Type: float
     :Default value: 0.25 (min=0, max=0.5)
     :Description: The fraction of the windowsize to use as overlap size.

-.. topic:: Parameter: windowsizes
+.. topic:: windowsizes

     :Type: List[int] of size equal to number of decimation levels
     :Default value: None
     :Description: Explicitly specify the window sizes as a comma separated list.

-.. topic:: Parameter: overlapsizes
+.. topic:: overlapsizes

     :Type: List[int] of size equal to number of decimation levels
     :Default value: None